 - Students who are enrolled less than halftime are eligible to apply for Sallie Mae Loans and Wells Fargo Loans only.

 - Iowa Student Loan (Partnership) requires halftime enrollment.

 - Applicants for the Sallie Mae Loans and Wells Fargo Loans must apply for a minimum of $1000.00.

 - Applicants for Iowa Student Loan must apply for a minimum of $1001.00.

-- Private Loan amounts are subject to budget amounts set by the Financial Aid Office.
+- Private loan amounts are limited by a student’s cost of attendance (student budget) as determined by the Financial Aid Office.